Arts and Humanities Research Council Studentship Funding

 Current award holder should refer to the AHRC Training Grant Funding Guide for full details on RTSG claims, fieldwork expenses, maternity cover and any other LOA’s or extensions likely to affect funding or submission dates.
 Requests for these should be emailed to Registry and the financial advice and support adviser on AHRCfas@st-andrews.ac.uk.

 It is the responsibility of the student to notify the University as soon as possible of any interruption to study and return to study thereafter.
-A request can be made using the AHRC internal suspension request form (Word) to put an award into abeyance/suspension/maternity/adoption leave.
+Guidance for a request can be found on our Leave of Absence page.
 Please refer to the AHRC terms and conditions regarding funding and interruptions.

 If a student is prevented by sudden illness or accident from following their studies for a period of more than two weeks, they should inform Registry immediately and provide them with a medical certificate, even if a formal leave is not requested.